cagla-su/cagla-su/README.md

 - Hello!
-I'm Çıt but you can call me Cit if you want 🤭.
+I'm **Çıt** but you can call me **Cit** if you want 🤭.
-- My pronouns are she/her and I'm a trans woman.
+- My pronouns are **she/her** and I'm a trans woman.
-- I'm from Türkiye and I live there.
+- I'm 21 and I'm Turkish.
-- I'm 21 and I'm studying English Translation and Interpreting
+- My major field is English translation and interpreting.
-- I'm vegan (no I don't eat grass, not funny anymore)
-- I like music, both listening and singing, I can't imagine a life without music.
+- I'm vegan and I like listening to music, gaming, cooking and knitting.
-- Other hobbies of mine are cooking, gaming and knitting 🤭.
-- I'm a Linux user, I'm mainly daily driving and gaming on Linux
+- I'm a Linux user, I'm mainly daily driving and gaming on Linux.
 - I'm not experienced about programming at all but I'm learning.
-I'm currently the designer and project manager of [Rainbow Linux](https://github.com/rainbow-linux)
+I'm currently the designer and project manager of [Rainbow Linux](https://github.com/rainbow-linux).